nimpylib/pylib/README.md

 > Write Python in Nim

 Nimpylib is a collection of Python-like operators/functions and libraries as well as syntax sugars.

+It helps you to:
+- use Python-like APIs in Nim, without any Python dependency
-It can help you to translate your Python program to Nim, and gain a better view into different behaviors between Python and Nim.
+- translate your Python program to Nim
+- gain a better view into different behaviors between Python and Nim.

 ---